querycert/qcert/documentation/README.md

 ```
 make qcert
-make documentation
+make docs
 ```

-This will regenerate the `doc/html` directory
+This will regenerate the `documentation/html` directory

 # To update the compilation pipeline

-Edit the LaTeX file `doc/figure/compiler-coq.tex`, then do:
+Edit the LaTeX file `documentation/figure/compiler-coq.tex`, then do:

 ```
 cd figure